The Lifestyle & Design of Japanese Minimalism

 • Clear your mind that you don’t want to leave something behind because it was expensive when you bought it.

-• Don’t buy something because it’s cheap or takes it away because it’s free.
+• Don’t buy something because it’s cheap or take it away because it’s free.

 If you enjoyed this blog post, here are some more minimalist lifestyle posts you might find interesting: